samywrld/samywrld/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning javascript
-- 📫 How to reach me: kingsamii.b@icloud.com
+- 📫 How to reach me: idk
 - 😄 Pronouns: he/him/his